-- Harder to work with: Cutting sheets of plywood require more precise templates in the van and more cutting square footage.
+- Harder to work with: Cutting sheets of plywood require more precise templates drawn on pink butcher paper in the van and more cutting square footage.
 Also, since the sheets of plywood are heavier and larger than sticks of wood, they are more cumbersome and awkward to work with.

 There’s no telling how rough it may get out there when you are out on the open road.
 Things in your kitchen or cabinets could spill or splash, soaking your cabinet’s surfaces and possibly ruining them.
-However, suppose you build the surfaces of your cabinets with waterproof material.
+However, suppose you build the surfaces of your cabinets with a waterproof material or coat with waterproof paints.
 In that case, they are much stronger overall and withstand stains and waterlogging from occasional spills or moisture.

 Also, while living in your van, you may produce moisture if the van is closed up.
 The wood in average cabinets may absorb some moisture and become damaged.
 However, suppose your van cabinets get made with moisture-resistant or waterproof materials.
 In that case, the cabinets will not absorb moisture, will not mildew, and will not mold or become damaged.